 Record the main body of the episode and perform initial edits.
 Do some very rough edits, such as removing coughs and obvious clicks, etc.

 Apply Compress &dynamics with default settings instead (or even milder <0.5 compression), and maybe check for -1dbTP or a little under.
-(This may be usefully followed by Truncate Silence on default settings, to help move things on a bit and cut out many of the breaths, etc.) Optional (only one of this or Normalize need be done, though this followed by Normalize may be optimal).
+(This may be usefully followed by Truncate Silence on default settings (-20dB threshold and truncation to 0.5s), to help move things on a bit and cut out many of the breaths, etc.) Optional (only one of this or Normalize need be done, though this followed by Normalize may be optimal).

 Optional if Compress has been done.
-Normalize entire body track with Audacity defaults, eg -1dB peak.
+You may wish to apply this after inserting clips, intro, and outro, for better consistency.
+Try a "Loudness Normalization" (Audacity 2.4 onwards) with LUFS (perceived) of -23dB.
+Then, if it does not amplify the result, Normalize the entire body track with Audacity defaults, ie to -1dB peak and DC elimination.
 This helps achieve a more consistent sound level between shows and reduces the risk of distortion on playback.
-May remain best policy for short clips/segments such as intro/outro with internally consistent level, and that can be redone until good.
-Used up to and including this episode.
+Simple "Normalize" may remain best policy for short clips/segments such as intro/outro with internally consistent level, and that can be re-recorded until good.
+Plain Normalize was used up to and including this episode.

 Edit, and import and insert other (normalised) audio segments.